Matter of Memory

 Coordinators: Sidney Nagel

 Both in biology and in materials science, memory formation takes many forms.
 We are all familiar with the memories that are stored in the connections of neurons within our brains.
 Certain experiences are indelible even if experienced only once while others need many repetitions in order to be reliably recalled.
 It seems unlikely that we store “muscle memory” in our brains in the same fashion that we store our home address or cell-phone number.
-In the physical world, we are familiar with memories stored on a sheet of paper (by pencil marks) or with digitized information in a computer stored in the form of magnetic bits.
+In the physical world, we are familiar with memories stored by pencil marks on a sheet of paper or with digitized information in a computer stored in the form of magnetic bits.
 Out-of-equilibrium systems may form memories by falling into a recognizable set of states in a vast, rugged energy landscape.